KUN2560 – Topics in Visual Studies

 This course will explore how visuality and aesethetics are being reconfigured within the particular forms of capitalism that dominate our time and existence, often characterized by terms such as late capitalism, absolute capitalism, capital realism, neoliberalism, and globalisation.
 How are issues of desire, love, sexuality, identity, ontology, connectivity, and collectivity marked by the new rhythms and intertwinings of aesthetics, visuality, and capitalism?
 Are the classical approaches to and categories of aesthetics and visual culture up to the task of making sense of these new reconfigurations?

 In class, we will explore a broad range of visual and textual material from contemporary life and modes of thought that will help us work through these issues in compelling ways.

 After the completion of the course you should be able to:

 - Demonstrate a better understanding of the intersections between visuality, aesthetics, and capitalism in the last 20 years

 - Work across and through disciplines in concrete and creative ways.

-- Present your ideas in a clear, compelling, and thorough manner in both writing and public speaking.
+- Present your ideas in a clear, compelling, and thorough manner in writing.

 - Identify and present the most important critical and theoretical positions in visual studies and aesthetics dealing with this period, and define the key terms and concepts in this literature.